TheDevilsWaffle/Playtesting/README.md

 	<li>03/07/2015</li>
 	    <ul>
 	    	<li>Bodies decay over time.
 	        	<br />  |----corpses now start off fresh, rot, and then decay to a point where they fill up the arena and cannot be interacted with.
+Bodies will change appearence to a skeleton and flash red/purple to indicate you are losing time to score points with this corpse.
 	      	</li>
-	   		<li>Fixed minor collision issues with the tilemap
+	   		<li>Fixed minor collision issues with the tilemap.
 	        	<br />  |----Used to be able to fling corpses through the tilemap on accident.
 	      	</li>
 	      	<li>Planting your shovel on a corpse now highlights this corpse so that the player can easier see which corpse they are targeting.